-Outside of the traceable communication system designated by the Board; or

-Through an unauthorized electronic communication program or application.

-This shall not restrict any electronic communications between a student and his or her family member who is a District employee or volunteer.
 Board Policy 08.2324

 Grievances/Communications

 The Superintendent/designee has developed specific procedures to assist employees in making a complaint.
 For full information refer to Board Policies 03.16/03.26 and related procedures.

 Grievances are individual in nature and must be brought by the individual employee.
 The Board shall not hear grievances or complaints concerning simple disagreement or dissatisfaction with a personnel action.
 Board Policies 03.16/03.26